An Effective Method for Identifying Clusters of Robot Strengths

-With the same MSPE criterion for model selection, the conducted simulation experiment shows that a combination of our hierarchical and non-hierarchical classifications can improve estimated robot strengths in the LCT method.
-Especially, the MINR and RC, which are computed based on the true robot strengths and robot strengths of a selected optimal model, in the TCL method are comparable to or even higher than those in the LCT method.
+With the same MSPE criterion for model selection, the conducted simulation shows that our classification system can reduce the MSE of estimated robot strengths in the LCT method.
+The MINR and RC in the TCL method are further found to be comparable to or even higher than those in the LCT method.
 For selected optimal models with the minimal MSPE measures, which are underestimated in both the methods, the TCL method tends to produce the closest MSPE estimates.
-Especially, models selected by the MSPEB criteria are shown to have better performance than those selected by the corresponding MSPE criteria when the proportion of separable robot strengths is higher or lower than some threshold value, which depends on the types of MSPEB.
-It is also shown in our simulation experiment that the MSPE measures and their estimates of a selected optimal model are larger and smaller than the corresponding MSPE measures and estimates of the true WMPRC model.
-This underestimate becomes more severe as the standard deviation of the error increases.
-Some of the MSPE criteria and MSPEB are useful for selecting optimal models, albeit MSPE estimates are inappropriate to serve as assessments in the proposed classification system.
+Especially, models selected by the MSPEB criteria are shown to have better performance than those selected by the corresponding MSPE criteria when the proportion of sufficiently separated robot strengths is higher or lower than some threshold value.
+Moreover, the MSPE measures and their estimates of a selected optimal model are larger and smaller than the corresponding MSPE measures and estimates of the true WMPRC model.
+This underestimation becomes more severe as the standard deviation of the error increases.
+The established MSPE or MSPEB criteria are still useful for selecting optimal models, albeit MSPE estimates are inappropriate to serve as assessments in the proposed classification system.
 It is notable that a pairwise fusion method, which is introduced in Remark \ref{rem:fusion}, is superior to the developed method for strongly separated clusters of robot strengths.
 However, our method has been demonstrated to perform better on data similar to those of the qualification stage of the FRC championships and is recommended for adoption by FRC teams to evaluate potential alliance partners in the playoff stage.